D3f0/pcapfilter/docs/usage.rst

 Defining a filter
 -----------------

-A filter is a python module (or file ending in .py) that has a function called pkg_filter.
+A filter is a python module (or file ending in .py) that has a function called `packet_filter`.
-This funcion receives an argument named pkg, that is a Scapy parsed packet.
+This funcion receives an argument named `pkg`
 If `None` is returned, then the package is **discarded**.

 If the packet is returned (modified or not) it will be sent to the OUTPUT.